The Geek's Way of Managing Printers - The Print Management Console

 As you can see from this tutorial, the Print Management console is a very useful tool.
 After getting to know it better, I preferred it to the Devices and Printers Panel, when managing my printers.
 For more interesting tips and tricks about Windows, don't hesitate to read our recommendations below.

-Discover: Smarthome Hardware and Sound Tutorials Windows
+Discover: Smarthome Hardware Tutorials Windows